Skip to content

 • Increased natural sugar intake from ripe fruit.

-• Consume only fully ripe fruit, as unripe wood apple has a very hard shell and a sour, astringent pulp.
+Consume only fully ripe fruit, as unripe portions feature a very hard shell and a sour, astringent pulp.
+Enjoy this unique tropical food as part of a balanced diet to support digestion, immunity, heart health, and overall wellness.

 TAGS: #Wood apple benefits#Wood apple how to eat#Wood apple in Hindi#Wood apple in Urdu#Wood Apple India#Wood apple near me#Wood apple price#Wood apple tree